stepanjaburek/stepanjaburek.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Chien Shiung Wu is a MA student at Charles University.
+His research interests include international cooperation, political debates, and computaitonal text analysis in political research.
+He is a research assistant at the Faculty of Social Sciences and the Faculty of Law at Charles University.